Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 In most cases the tokens used are a reference to session data.
 Retrieving session data can be expensive in particular when microservices are used.
 The obvious solution to this problem is caching and the choice you have to make is how and when you invalidate cache entries.
 You typically want the cash entry related to a session to be invalidated when the end user logs out of the application.

-One important thing to considder in this pattern is that the token represents the identity the end user.
+One important thing to consider in this pattern is that the token represents the identity of the end user.
 Anyone or anything in possession of this token has the same permissions as the end user within the same security domain.
 This is breaking the least privilege principle.

 Because this pattern is more a standard web application pattern we refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-webapplicaties) for security considerations.

-We considder this method to be outside the scope of this document and refer to the aforementioned NCSC document. for security considerations.
+We consider this method to be outside the scope of this document and refer to the aforementioned NCSC document. for security considerations.

 #### mTLS or Client Certificate based API access pattern
-As of this writing, this method is to be includes in an upcoming release of the Open API specification.
+As of this writing, this method is to be included in an upcoming release of the Open API specification.
 It is however widely used for both end user, B2B and a2a patterns.

 The important thing to remember when using certificates is that the certificate only identifies the requester.
-During authentication we typically do a lookup of some subject information in a identity store to retrieve the requesters permissions.
+During authentication we typically do a lookup of some subject information in an identity store to retrieve the requesters permissions.
 In PKIOverheid certificates we typically use the subject.serialNumber for this purpose.
 The problem here is that the identity identified by the certificate may have significantly more permissions than required by the client doing the request.
 This is breaking the least privilege principle.

 Another use case for the use of Client certificates is in the world of microservices where we want to control access to services.
 Terms used are zero trust, micro segmentation and service mesh.
 Proposed standards are [SPIFFE](https://spiffe.io).
 The proposed standard is not limited to the use of Client certificates but also describes the use of JWT's.
 This topic is outside the scope of this document.

 #### OAuth 2.0 token based API access pattern
-The important thing te remember about OAuth is its intended use.
+The important thing to remember about OAuth is its intended use.
 In Oauth the end user grants permissions to a client to access resources on its behalf.
 This grant is stored at the authorization server.
-After permissions are granted the client can perform is duties with or without the presence of an end user.
-To deny the client access to the end users resources, the end user MUST remove the grant at authorization Server.
+After permissions are granted the client can perform its duties with or without the presence of an end user.
+To deny the client access to the end users resources, the end user MUST remove the grant at the authorization Server.

 While both the end user and the client need to identify themselves OAuth typically does not use sessions or support logout.
-It's sole purpose is solving the problem of authorizing a client with the least amount of privileges required.
+Its sole purpose is solving the problem of authorizing a client with the least amount of privileges required.

 OAuth is usually extended with OpenID Connect or OIDC.
 OIDC adds identity and identity federation.